Beer in Palestine

-Beer in the State of Palestine is manufactured by three Palestinian microbreweries – Taybeh Brewery, Birzeit Brewery and the Wise Men Choice Brewery.
+Beer in Palestine is manufactured in Palestinian microbreweries by members of the local Palestinian Christian community – most traditionally Taybeh Brewery, established in 1994, and Birzeit Brewery, since 2015.
 Several beer festivals are held annually in Palestine, including an Oktoberfest-style event hosted by the Taybeh Brewery.

 History

-The oldest brewery in the modern State of Palestine is the Taybeh Brewery, which was opened by Palestinian Christians in the West Bank village of Taybeh, near Ramallah, in 1994, and produced its first beer in 1995.
+The oldest brewery in the State of Palestine is the Taybeh Brewery, which was opened by Palestinian Christians in the town village of Taybeh, near Ramallah, in 1994, and produced its first beer in 1995.
 It is considered the first microbrewery in the Middle East.

 The idea of a Palestinian brewery was controversial in 1994, as Palestine is majority Muslim, and many Palestinian Muslims disapprove of alcohol consumption.
 The Palestinian President Yasser Arafat was nevertheless an early supporter of the Taybeh Brewery, according to its founder, on the grounds that it would help break Palestine's dependence on alcohol imported from Israel.
 Taybeh beer was also certified as kosher shortly after its founding, and 70% of its sales prior to the Second Intifada in 2000 were to Israelis.
 Taybeh also depended on imports that passed through Israel for its equipment and ingredients.